Jonathanvwersch/anki-vector/README.md

 # Anki Vector Tool

 A command-line tool that enhances Anki flashcard management using vector similarity search.
 This tool helps prevent duplicate cards by finding semantically similar existing cards before adding new ones.

-This is a tool I built for my own workflow.
-It may not be useful for others, but I use it all the time for my Computer Science Anki Deck.
+I mainly built this to match my own personal use case.

+## Features

+- **Smart Duplicate Detection**: Uses vector similarity search to find semantically similar cards, not just exact matches
+- **Fast Incremental Sync**: Only processes new or changed cards, not the entire deck each time
+- **Parallel Processing**: Uses multi-threading to speed up card processing
+- **Interactive Interface**: Easy-to-use CLI with deck selection and card management
+- **Bulk Import**: Import multiple cards from text files with duplicate detection
+- **Efficient Storage**: Uses ChromaDB for fast vector storage and similarity search

 ## Prerequisites